-In December 2011, another bundle of joy joined us on this earth, a baby girl named Xin Xin.
+In December 2011, another bundle of joy joined us on this earth, a baby girl named Baby XX.
 A moment that should have brought great wonder, brought a dim future for this little one—she was born with spina bifida and hydrocephalus.

 Hydrocephalus is a buildup of fluid inside the skull, leading to brain swelling.
 The name literally means "water on the brain."
 This buildup of fluid puts pressure on the brain, pushing the brain up against the skull and damaging or destroying brain tissues.
 Hydrocephalus may start while the baby is growing in the womb.
 It is commonly present with myelomeningocele (aka spina bifida), a birth defect involving incomplete closure of the spinal column.**